 2. Use discounts

-Some common types of discounts include:
+Some of the best discounts we see include:

 - Having a good student on your policy (meaning they get good grades)